PrivacyStreams/PrivacyStreams.github.io/index.md

 ### Reusing streams

 Sometimes you may need to reuse a stream for different actions.
-For example, in the above example, if we also want to get the phone number that has the longest total phonecall duration, we may need to reuse the call log stream.
+For example, in the above example, if we also want to get the phone number that has the longest total duration of calls, we may need to reuse the call log stream.

 We provide a method `fork(int)` to support stream reusing, where the `int` parameter means the number of reusable times.

 <pre>
 <code class="line-numbers">MStreamInterface streamToReuse =
-              uqi.getData(Phonecall.asLogs(), Purpose.SOCIAL("finding your closest contact."))
+              uqi.getData(Call.getLogs(), Purpose.SOCIAL("finding your closest contact."))
-                 .filter(recent(Phonecall.TIMESTAMP, Duration.days(365)))
+                 .filter(recent(Call.TIMESTAMP, 365*24*60*60*1000))
-                 .groupBy(Phonecall.CONTACT)
+                 .groupBy(Call.CONTACT)
                  .fork(2);  // fork current stream to reuse twice.

 String mostCalledContact =
     streamToReuse.setGroupField("#calls", count())
                  .select(getItemWithMax("#calls"))
-                 .getField(Phonecall.CONTACT);
+                 .getField(Call.CONTACT);

 String longestCalledContact =
-    streamToReuse.setGroupField("durationOfCalls", sum(Phonecall.DURATION))
+    streamToReuse.setGroupField("durationOfCalls", sum(Call.DURATION))
                  .select(getItemWithMax("durationOfCalls"))
-                 .getField(Phonecall.CONTACT);</code></pre>
+                 .getField(Call.CONTACT);</code></pre>

 ### Non-blocking pipeline

-So far I have shown how to build a blocking pipeline (the pipeline will block the execution until the result returns).
+The UQI query with return values is called a blocking pipeline (which will block the execution until the result returns).

 In Android, non-blocking pipelines might be more common.
 A non-blocking pipeline will **NOT** pause the code execution, and its result will be returned asynchronously.

 PrivacyStreams provides many **callback Action**s (in `Callbacks` class) and **callback-based collector Action**s (in `Collectors` class) for building non-blocking pipeline.

 - For example, following code will not block, and each item will be printed asynchronously.
     - `.debug()` is the equivalence of `.output(Callbacks.forEach(ItemOperators.debug()))`.